clash-lang/clash-compiler/HACKING.rst

 -------------

 Hacking on Clash requires more dependencies than simply running Clash.
-The test suite requires having a tool available to syntthesize any backend being tested.
+The test suite requires having a tool available to synthesize any backend being tested.
 This means you need

 - ghdl_ installed to test *VHDL*